bartificer/programming-by-stealth/docs/pbs34.md

 var must_throw = dummyBasicTypesExcept('undef', 'num');
 ```

-Until we know how many basic types must throw, we can’t know how many assertions to expect, hence, this function call is made before the call to `a.expect()`, and the calculation of the value passed to `a.expect()` incorporates the length of the `must_throw` array:
+Until we know how many basic types must throw errors, we can’t know how many assertions to expect.
+Hence, this function call is made before the call to `a.expect()`, and the calculation of the value passed to `a.expect()` incorporates the length of the `must_throw` array:

 ```javascript
 a.expect((must_throw.length * 2) + 10);